odagora/odagora/README.md

 ## 👋 Hi there
 <img src="https://res.cloudinary.com/dagrstwwf/image/upload/v1634870553/Banner_Github_1_xlo4eg.png">

 I'm a Fullstack JavaScript Developer.
-In the past years, I've worked in personal projects using python, nodejs and Laravel.
-I also have experience of 5+ years in Digital Marketing and SEO.
+In the last years, I've been working with JavaScript frameworks as React.js and Next.js.

 ## 💡 What I'm doing now